The Herald They Made Into the King

 The Good News Was Found in Sarah

 And what happened in Sarah?
 Something that can only be understood as miraculous.
 She was past the age of bearing children.
 It had “ceased to be with Sarah after the manner of women” (Genesis 18:11).
+She was long past producing an ovum.
 And yet Yahuah said: “Is anything too hard for Yahuah?”
 (Genesis 18:14).
 And Sarah conceived.
 Isaac was born.
+The seed of the woman—the ovum—was created miraculously.
+Abraham’s contribution remained natural, but the egg itself came by the power of Yahuah.
+This is why Genesis 3:15 speaks of “the seed of the woman”—not the seed of the man—as the one who would crush the serpent’s head.
+The seed of the woman begins in Sarah with a miracle.

+But the New Testament confirms the point directly.
 Paul writes in Galatians 4:28: “Now we, brethren, as Isaac was, are the children of promise.”
 And in Romans 9:7–9: “In Isaac shall thy seed be called… the children of the promise are counted for the seed.”
+Isaac—the child born by miracle in Sarah—is the pattern for every child of the promise that follows.
 The seed is not traced by natural descent.
 It is traced by what Elohiym did miraculously.
-The good news — the besorah — is found b’sarah.
+The good news—the besorah—is found b’sarah.
 That is where the promise-line starts.

 The Herald They Crowned as King